oregonjim/leetv/README.md

 goes for MacOS using macports or homebrew, or Windows using Cygwin.

   The next thing to do is to run 'leetv' once from the command line.
-This will create the configuration directory tree inside your 'HOME' directory and most of the necessary files within it.
-Here is a picture of what you should have:
+You will get an error message, but this will create the configuration directory tree inside your 'HOME' directory and MOST of the necessary files within it.
+Here is a picture of what you should have after completing this quickstart:
 ```
 ~/.leetv:
     bumper.mp4      # shown at start of every time slot